Click above image for Wikipedia profile

 THE GENESIS OF A PARATHEATRE MEDIUM

 In 1977, I started developing my own paratheatre medium combining principles and techniques of physical theatre, dance, Zazen meditation, and voice/song to access the internal landscape within an asocial setting.
-Over the next thirty-plus years and three cities (Berkeley CA, Boulder CO, and Seattle WA), I worked with hundreds of individuals from all walks of life.
-Though I call this ongoing group work "paratheatrical research", I have no ambitions or pretense for emulating or replicating anything "Grotowski" or "Brook" or "Artaud".
+Over the next thirty-plus years and three cities (Berkeley CA, Boulder CO, and Seattle WA), I initiated hundreds of individuals to this paratheatre group work.
+I have no ambitions or pretense for emulating or replicating anything "Grotowski" or "Brook" or "Artaud".
 It has been enough to continue learning from our own experiments and their bounty of new errors, corrections and insights.

 PRIVACY, WILDERNESS, & FALLOW PERIODS

-Most of my ongoing group work occurs in privacy (no audits or audience) at the Paratheatrical ReSearch workspace in Berkeley with occasional sojourns to wilderness settings.
+Most of my ongoing group work occurs in privacy (no audits or audience) with occasional sojourns to wilderness settings.
 If and when this private work develops into something worth sharing, I begin structuring a performance vehicle in collaboration with the participants.
 Advancement in this medium necessitates fallow periods -- usually four to eight weeks between Labs -- where no paratheatre work occurs and when the lingering consequences of this dynamic process can find integration in daily life.

 VALUES, ETHICS & PURPOSE

 No established theatre company or tribal entity exists, nor are we a social group or a "cult" (nor am I a "guru").
-In addition to the many who participate in short-term labs, a core group of individuals come and go according to their own needs for working together in the next ritual lab, theatrical performance, or film/video project.
+In addition to the many who participate in the short-term, a core group of individuals exists that come and go according to the next ritual lab, paratheatrical performance, or film/video project.
 Though no formal paratheatre dogma exists, the core values of integrity and autonomy define the ethos of this medium.
-Our overall purpose is to provide a safe space for developing individual talents and skills, within an asocial group ritual dynamic, towards greater access and expression of the internal landscape.
+The overall purpose of this parathetre work is to provide a safe space for developing individual talents and skills, within an asocial group ritual dynamic, towards greater access and expression of the internal landscape.

 DOCUMENTATION, PUBLIC EVENTS, FILM PRODUCTION